-- Neuroendocrine cancers have a higher prevalence than incidence: incidence ~ 9 per 100,0001, prevalence ~ 35 per 100,000.(8) - Diagnosing NENs is challenging; data and patient experience reports highlight an average time to diagnosis of 3 years: (9) - Symptoms may mimic or be masked by more common conditions such as IBS, Asthma or Menopause.(2) - Routine tests may not raise suspicion or diagnosis of NENs, e.g., small bowel NENs may have negative endoscopy and normal FBC and CEA despite bowel symptoms. - Symptoms may be tumour and hormone excess related.
-However, many may be asymptomatic at early stages, found incidentally through screening or other tests. - Those with functioning tumours have specific symptoms.
-For example, those with carcinoid syndrome may present with the classical triad of diarrhoea, flushing and wheezing.

-- CT +/- MRI is recommended in patients presenting with persistent abdominal pain and diarrhoea.
-Contrast-enhanced CT is considered the basic imaging for NC diagnosis, staging, and surveillance/monitoring, while MRI is preferred for examining the liver, pancreas and bone.
-Both have limitations in identifying all hyper or hypovascular NC tumour deposits.
-(10,11) - Whole-body Nuclear Medicine (SSTR) imaging is recommended for neuroendocrine cancer staging/diagnosis (68Ga DOTATATE PET/CT is preferred; if not available, Octreoscan can be undertaken but may underrepresent the true extent of the disease).
-18FDG-PET/CT is better suited for high-grade NENs (G2-3NETs/G3 NECs). - Refer patients with a confirmed or highly suspected diagnosis of NET/NEC to your local NET MDT or Centre of Excellence.
+- Neuroendocrine Cancers have a higher prevalence than incidence: incidence ~ 9 per 100,0001, prevalence ~ 35 per 100,000.(8) - Diagnosing NENs is challenging, data and patient experience reports highlight an average time to diagnosis of 3 years: (9) - Symptoms may mimic or be masked by more common conditions such as IBS, Asthma or Menopause.(2) - Routine tests may not raise suspicion or diagnosis of NENs, e.g., small bowel NENs may have negative endoscopy and normal FBC and CEA, despite bowel symptoms. - · Symptoms may be tumour and/or hormone excess related.
+However, many may be asymptomatic at early stages, found incidentally through screening or other tests. - · Those with functioning tumours have specific symptoms for example, those with carcinoid syndrome may present with the classical triad of diarrhoea, flushing and/or wheeze. - CT +/- MRI are recommended in patients presenting with persistent abdominal pain and diarrhoea.
+Contrast enhanced CT is considered the basic imaging for NC diagnosis, staging, surveillance/monitoring, while MRI is preferred for the examination of the liver, pancreas and bone.
+Both have limitations in identifying all hyper or hypo vascular NC tumour deposits.
+(10,11) - Whole-body Nuclear Medicine (SSTR) imaging is recommended as part of NC staging/diagnosis (68Ga DOTATATE PET/CT is preferred, if not available Octreoscan can be undertaken, but may underrepresent true extent of disease).
+18FDG-PET/CT is better suited for high grade NENs (G2-3NETs/G3 NECs). - Refer patients with a confirmed or highly suspected diagnosis of NET/NEC on to your local NET MDT or Centre of Excellence.

-The Neuroendocrine Cancer UK Stakeholder Group recommended "Neuroendocrine Cancer Pathway," launched in June 2023.
-Visit www.neuroendocrinecancer.org.uk for more information and the latest updates.
+The NCUK Stakeholder Group recommended "Neuroendocrine Cancer Pathway" is due to launch Q2 2023.
+Visit www.neuroendocrinecancer.org.uk for more information and latest updates.